Marion Margery Scranton: Formative years and family

 Born on April 12, 1884, in Scranton, Pennsylvania, as Marion Margery Warren, Margery Scranton was a Mayflower descendant, who was a daughter of Everett Warren (1859–1916) and Ellen Hower (Willard) Warren (1861–1949), and the sister of Dorothy Josephine (Warren) Cowdrey (1887–1971) and Edward Willard Warren (1895–1974).

 She was educated at Miss Porter’s School in Farmington, Connecticut, graduating in 1903.

 On April 12, 1907, she married Worthington Scranton, who was the son of William Walker Scranton and who would go on to become president of the Scranton Gas and Water Company.
 They had four children: Marion M. (Scranton) Isaacs (1908–1992), Katherine (Scranton) Rozendaal (1910–2002), Sara (Scranton) Linen (1913–1997), and William Warren Scranton (1917–2013).
-Her daughters went on to attend Smith College in Northampton, Massachusetts, while her son, William, who was born at a cottage in Madison, Connecticut, while the family was vacationing there in 1917, graduated from the Yale University School of Law before securing a position with the U.S. State Department in 1959 under President Dwight D. Eisenhower.
+Her daughters went on to attend Smith College in Northampton, Massachusetts, while her son, William, who was born at a cottage in Madison, Connecticut, while the family was vacationing there in 1917, graduated from Yale University before securing a position with the U.S. State Department in 1959 under President Dwight D. Eisenhower.
 In 1960, her son won a seat in the U.S. Congress before winning Pennsylvania’s gubernatorial race in 1962.
 He was inaugurated as the 38th Governor of Pennsylvania on January 15, 1963.

 Residence of Worthington and Marion Margery Scranton, Hobe Sound, Florida, 1942.

 Initially, Margery Scranton and her husband, Worthington, resided at the home built between 1867 and 1871 by her husband's grandfather, Joseph Hand Scranton.
 A 25-room mansion, the home and its grounds had been inherited by Joseph Scranton's son, William W. Scranton, when Joseph died in 1872, and by William's son and Margery's husband, Worthington, after the death of his mother in 1935.
 But by 1941, when she and her family were spending more and more time at Marworth, their own home in Dalton, Pennsylvania, they decided to move out of the old Scranton estate entirely and donate it to "Bishop William J. Hafey for use by the University of Scranton," according to the University of Scranton, stating that "the Estate would be 'most advantageously used for the development of an institution of higher learning so that the youth of this vicinity can get an education at a reasonable cost.'"

 Marworth was located roughly eight miles north of Scranton.
 In 1981, ground was broken for a new alcohol and drug rehabilitation center to be operated by the Geisinger Medical Management Corporation on the grounds at the Marworth estate.
 She and her family also spent their winters at their estate in Hobe Sound, Florida.